 If you’re serious about your home theatre, then you know that the quality of your audio is just as important as your display.
 Sure, you can have a crystal-clear and blur-free image on a jumbo-sized screen, but if you have tinny-sounding audio or distorted sounds at higher volumes, you are not getting the full-on, movie-watching experience you’ve been craving.
 However, that doesn’t mean you need to mortgage your house or sell one of the kids so you can afford to have top-notch sound for your home theatre room.
 You can still pick up some decent audio equipment even if you are on a budget.
-So, here are my picks for best receivers under $1,000 for your home theatre joy.
+So, here are my picks for best receivers under $1,000.

 Understanding Stereo Receiver Channels

 I will be mentioning things like “5-channel” and “7-channel” receivers in this blog… so, what’s a channel?
 Channels refers to speaker channels.
 A normal stereo has two channels (left and right speakers), while your basic home theatre setup has 5.1 (four speakers and a subwoofer).
 Better and more expensive receivers can offer 5, 7, 9 up to 11 speakers channels for your home theatre system.
 Got it?